celso/ghink/CONFIG.md

 The [_config.yml][2] file is at the center of your website behavior and features.
 It's used both to configure the [Jekyll][1] parser and a bunch of local website parameters.

+Beware that sometimes, under unclear circumstances to me, Jekyll won't reprocess the website correctly when running with the --match flag.
+If you change to _config.yml file, you are advised to stop and restart Jekyll.

 Local parameters
 ----------------